 Dehydration is a serious concern for both us and our pets, particularly during the summer months.
 If your pet doesn’t take in enough water on a warm day, dehydration may come on quickly, so it’s important to know the signs, how to treat it and when to call the vet.
 Read on for all this, and tips on how to keep your pet well hydrated.

-Lack of water intake on a hot day can easily result in dehydration, so it’s important to ensure your pet always has access to fresh, cool water, and to take measures to limit their time and activity in the heat, and always ensure they have a cool, shaded place to rest.
+Lack of water intake on a hot day can easily result in dehydration, so it’s important to ensure that your pet always has access to fresh, cool water.
+Additionally, you should take measures to limit their time and activity in the heat, and always provide them with a cool, shaded place to rest.

 It’s also important to note that dogs can still get overheated and dehydrated even if they’re playing or swimming in water.
 All activities should be carefully monitored to keep your pet safe.